Castlecary rail accidents: 1937 accident

-On 10 December 1937 at 4:37 pm, the 4:03 pm Edinburgh Waverley to Glasgow Queen Street express train collided at Castlecary station with the late-running 2:00 pm express train from Dundee to Glasgow Queen Street on the Edinburgh to Glasgow main line of the London and North Eastern Railway (LNER), killing 35 people.
-At the time of the accident, whiteout conditions prevailed due to a snowstorm.
+On 10 December 1937 at 4:37 p.m., the 4:03 p.m.
+Edinburgh Waverley to Glasgow Queen Street express train collided at Castlecary station with the late-running 2:00 p.m. express train from Dundee to Glasgow Queen Street on the Edinburgh to Glasgow main line of the London and North Eastern Railway (LNER), killing 35 people.
+Snow was falling at the time of the accident.